naofumi0115/PAV-Training/basicprograming/oop-interface.md

 ## Interface

-An Interface allows the users to create programs, specifying the public methods that a class must implement, without involving the complexities and details of how the particular methods are implemented.
-It is generally referred to as the next level of abstraction.
-It resembles the abstract methods, resembling the abstract classes.
-An Interface is defined just like a class is defined but with the class keyword replaced by the interface keyword and just the function prototypes.
-The interface contains no data variables.
-The interface is helpful in a way that it ensures to maintain a sort of metadata for all the methods a programmer wishes to work on.
+An interface is a description of the actions that an object can do.
+Example, Animals (Cow, Dog, Cat...) have actions `eat` and `sound`.
+In this case of Animal, an Interface will define the actions, and other classes (Cow, Cat...) will decrible how is these actions.

+Interface allows the users to create programs, specifying the public methods that a class must implement.

 **Creating an Interface**